emilyb7/HTML-templating-with-Google-Apps-Script/README.md

 ).

 We want to take the data in this spreadsheet and present it in a more readable manner (assume that in reality there is a lot more data being collected in our application form, and so the spreadsheet becomes unreadable).

+I won't go through the code in the ```.gs``` file here, as it's not the purpose of this readme.
+Instead I will focus on the ```template.html```, which can be viewed either in the script editor of the spreadsheet or as uploaded to this repo.

+  The deployed web app can be viewed [here](https://script.google.com/macros/s/AKfycbxdJY3xoJWj028yF3D6a6eYywn2eR3oWNvxAgbQ1ltlKoVJeXIk/exec).

+### Using scriptlets to pre-load data